Gambling and addictions research

 - Promote and support postgraduate teaching and research

 - Work collaboratively with other research organisations and stakeholders.

 As part of this work, collaborative links have been, and are being, developed and strengthened with other academic institutions (within New Zealand and internationally), government, non-government organisations, and other major stakeholders.
 All information and research findings are widely disseminated to inform policy development, health care providers, health professionals, students, policymakers and the wider community.

 Key staff within the Gambling and Addictions Research Centre are:

-- Katie Palmer du Preez, Senior Research Officer
+- Dr Katie Palmer du Preez, Senior Research Fellow

 Associated AUT Staff